African-American LGBTQ community: Black transgender people

-Black transgender individuals face higher rates of discrimination than black gay, lesbian and bisexual individuals.
+Black transgender individuals face higher rates of discrimination than Black gay, lesbian and bisexual individuals.
 While policies have been implemented to inhibit discrimination based on gender identity, transgender individuals of color lack legal support.
-Transgender individuals are still not supported by legislation and policies like the wider LGBT community is.
-New reports show vast discrimination to the black transgender community.
-Reports show in the National Transgender Discrimination Survey that black transgender individuals, along with gender non-conforming individuals, have high rates of poverty.
+Transgender individuals are still not supported by legislation and policies like the wider LGBTQcommunity is.
+New reports show vast discrimination to the Black transgender community.
+Reports show in the National Transgender Discrimination Survey that Black transgender individuals, along with gender non-conforming individuals, have high rates of poverty.

 Statistics shows a 34% rate of households receiving an income less than $10,000 a year.
-According to the data, that is twice the rate when looking at transgender individuals of all races and four times higher than the general black population.
+According to the data, that is twice the rate when looking at transgender individuals of all races and four times higher than the general Black population.
 Many face poverty due to discrimination and bias when trying to purchase a home or apartment.
-38% of black trans individuals report in the Discrimination Survey being turned down property due to their gender identity.
-31% of the black individuals were evicted due to their identity.
+38% of Black trans individuals report in the Discrimination Survey being turned down property due to their gender identity.
+31% of the Black individuals were evicted due to their identity.

 Violence

 Black transgender individuals also face disparities in education, employment, and health.
-In education, black transgender and non-conforming persons face brutish environments while attending school.
-Reporting rates show 49% of black transgender individuals being harassed from kindergarten to twelfth grade.
+In education, Black transgender and non-conforming persons face brutish environments while attending school.
+Reporting rates show 49% of Black transgender individuals being harassed from kindergarten to twelfth grade.
 Physical assault rates are at 27% percent, and sexual assault is at 15%.
-These drastically high rates have an effect on the mental health of black transgender individuals.
+These drastically high rates have an effect on the mental health of Black transgender individuals.

-As a result of high assault/harassment and discrimination, suicide rates are at the same rate (49%) as harassment to black transgender individuals.
+As a result of high assault/harassment and discrimination, suicide rates are at the same rate (49%) as harassment to Black transgender individuals.
 Employment discrimination rates are similarly higher.
-Statistics show a 26% rate of unemployed black transgender and non-conforming persons.
-Many black trans people have lost their jobs or have been denied jobs due to gender identity: 32% are unemployed, and 48% were denied jobs.
+Statistics show a 26% rate of unemployed Black transgender and non-conforming persons.
+Many Black trans people have lost their jobs or have been denied jobs due to gender identity: 32% are unemployed, and 48% were denied jobs.

 Black lesbian culture and identity

 Black lesbian identity

-There has historically been a lot of racism and racial segregation in lesbian spaces.
-Racial and class divisions sometimes made it difficult for black and white women to see themselves as on the same side in the feminist movement.
-Black women faced misogyny from within the black community even during the fight for black liberation.
-Homophobia was also pervasive in the black community during the [Black Arts Movement because "feminine" homosexuality was seen as undermining black power.
+Historically, lesbian spaces have been characterized by racism and racial discrimination.
+Racial and class divisions sometimes made it difficult for Black and white women to see themselves as on the same side in the feminist movement.
+Black women faced misogyny from within the Black community even during the fight for Black liberation.
+Homophobia was also pervasive in the Black community during the Black Arts Movement because "feminine" homosexuality was seen as undermining Black power.

 Black lesbians especially struggled with the stigma they faced within their own community.
-With unique experiences and often very different struggles, black lesbians have developed an identity that is more than the sum of its parts – black, lesbian, and woman.
-Some individuals may rank their identities separately, seeing themselves as black first, woman second, lesbian third, or some other permutation of the three; others see their identities as inextricably interwoven.
+With unique experiences and often very different struggles, Black lesbians have developed an identity that is more than the sum of its parts–Black, lesbian, and woman.
+Some individuals may rank their identities separately, seeing themselves as Black first, woman second, lesbian third, or some other permutation of the three; others see their identities as inextricably interwoven.